kristijanme/Proekt/README.md

 SculptureUp is a mobile application made using Flutter SDK and firebase as a database for user authentication.

 # Features
--Custom UI elements
+- Custom UI elements
--State management
+- State management
--Login functionalities using Firebase
+- Login functionalities using Firebase
--Displaying google maps
+- Displaying google maps
--Notifications
+- Notifications

 # Installation
 - To install this app you will need to have Node.js installed on the device you are using